KaleungL/KaleungL.github.io/_pages/about.md

 <p>I am on the job market during 2023&ndash;2024.</p>

 <p>I am an applied economist with broad interests spanning finance, macroeconomics and labour economics.
-My current research focuses on empirical banking, exploring how banks thrive or fail, their responses to regulations and policies, and their impact on the wellbeing of individuals, households, and firms. </p>
+My current research focuses on empirical banking, exploring how banks thrive or fail, their responses to regulations and policies, and their impacts on the wellbeing of individuals, households, and firms. </p>

 <p>My job market paper examines how multi-regional firms mitigate the problem of information asymmetry when banks expand geographically. </p>